Readtopia Thematic Unit:

 About the Authors

-All Readtopia Units are developed by the Building Wings Product Development Team including Don Johnston who travels the world to capture engaging photos and videos for the instructional materials within each unit.
+All Readtopia units are developed by the Building Wings Product Development Team including Don Johnston, who travels the world to capture engaging photos and videos for the instructional materials.
 We also partner with an interdisciplinary team of specialists including Karen Erickson, Ph.D.

-The Secret Gardener was written by Jerry Stemach and Mary Krenz and is an adapted version of the classic book, The Secret Garden written by Frances Hodgson Burnett.
+Rolling Warrior was written by Jerry Stemach and Mary Krenz and is an adapted version of Judy Heumann’s young adult book of the same title.